241111-Python/project2-group5/README.md

 Flags:

-`-g` : Enables generation of graphs to `figures/` when producing report.
+`-g` : Enables generation of graphs to `reports/` when running correlation analysis or producing external report.

 `--auto path/to/source.csv` : Runs on provided dataset in non-interactive mode and exports analysis to `reports/`.